nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 * `UI`: The Component responsible for reading user input and displaying command results.

-* `Storage`: The Component responsible for reading, writing and saving of data files.
+* `Storage`: The Component responsible for reading, writing and saving of external data files.

 * `Logic`: The Component responsible for managing the logic flow of the application and executing commands.